The primary goal is to show how the number of rows per base table data block impacts selectivity.

 statement 1.
 The total estimated time is 0.82 seconds.

-We found the exact number of rows where the optimizer switched from a NUSI usage to a full table scan.
-We tried to prove how the average data block size, average row size, and rows per data block influence selectivity.
+We identified the count of rows where the optimizer transitioned from utilizing NUSI to executing a full table scan.
+We aimed to demonstrate the impact of average data block size, row size, and rows per data block on selectivity.

-We expected fewer rows per data block should work for the NUSI as the rows are distributed across more base table data blocks, requiring the FTS to move more data blocks to the FSG cache.
+We anticipated that fewer rows per data block would suffice for the NUSI.
+This is because the rows are spread out among numerous base table data blocks.
+As a result, the FTS needs to transfer more data blocks to the FSG cache.

-Let us move on now to the more exciting part of our case.
-We will prove that selectivity depends on the number of rows fitting into one data block.
-As data blocks are the minimum units that Teradata can move from disk to FSG cache, IO considerations done by the optimizer are based on data blocks and not on row counts!
+Now let’s proceed to the thrilling portion of our case.
+We shall demonstrate that selectivity is contingent on the number of rows that can fit into a single data block.
+Since Teradata can only transfer data blocks from disk to FSG cache, the optimizer’s IO considerations rely on data blocks rather than row tallies.

 NO BEFORE JOURNAL,